-No matter how dedicated we are to strengthening our core muscles, performing crunch after go-to crunch can get pretty boring.
-Give it a rest (really!) and begin incorporating a mix of moves that target your abs into your workout.
-We’ve gathered a collection of some of our favorite ab exercises, none of which require equipment, that can be done anywhere, anytime.
-Try one or two before heading to the office or while watching TV.
+No matter how dedicated we are to strengthening our core muscles, performing crunch after crunch can get pretty boring.
+Give it a rest (really!) and incorporate a mix of moves that target abs in your workout.
+We’ve gathered a collection of some of our favorite ab exercises, none of which require equipment and can be done anywhere, anytime.
+Try one or two in the morning or while watching TV.

-Before getting started, keep these general tips in mind to make the most of your core-focused session:
+Before getting started, keep these tips in mind to make the most of your core-focused session:

 - Visualize.
 Throughout each exercise, imagine your navel being pulled toward your spine in order to keep your abdominals constantly engaged.

 - Exhale deeply.
-Be sure to exhale completely with every breath to help strengthen your abdominals and protect your lower back.
+Be sure to exhale completely with every breath to help strengthen your abs and protect your lower back.

 - Move from your waist.
 Whenever an exercise involves a twist, make sure the movement happens from your bottom rib up, keeping your hips still.